kjetilv/dropwizard-configstack/README.md

 [![Build Status](https://travis-ci.org/kjetilv/dropwizard-configstack.svg?branch=master)](https://travis-ci.org/kjetilv/dropwizard-configstack)

-This is the open-source version of some code I wrote to make configuration with Dropwizard more manageable.
-What I missed the most was, in no particular order:
+This is the some code I wrote to make configuring Dropwizard easier.

-* A base, shared config with overrides and/or mix-ins for various purposes and environments - stackable configs!
+I like to express operational parameters as configuration if I can, but they often pile up, so it becomes a strain to maintain separate configs for different environments.
+What I wanted was to maintain the defaults in one place, and _stack_ (mix-in if you like) overrides on top, to tune for test, staging, production etc.

+I also wanted a few more points:

-* Variable substitutions like `${this}`, which can reference other parts of the config as well, like `${/server/applicationConnectors/0/type}`.
-Give me one reason we shouldn't have that.
+* Variable substitutions like `${this}` with lookups in system properties and environment variables.
+It should also be able to reference other parts of the config, like `${/server/applicationConnectors/0/type}`, ie. JSON pointer syntax.
 * Resources that are loadable from files as usual, but with fallbacks to classpath resources.
+This way, defaults can be baked into jars, and overrides can be put in the working directory.

-The stacking is the important part for me.
-It needs to happen before it gets parsed, ie. dumb node-for-node building of a combined JSON AST, so we're cleanly decoupled from any parsing logic taking place later.
+The stacking needs to happen before the config gets parsed, ie. dumb node-for-node building of an aggregate JSON document, cleanly decoupled from the parsing logic taking place later.

 Dropwizard's config support already does much of this - except stacks - but not in ways that combine easily.